Competitors are putting aside their differences and teaming up to stop cross-network robocalls.

 In an effort to fight back against robocalls and other unwanted phone calls customers often receive, AT&T created this “analytics-based blocking program” — a system that allows the company to determine whether an incoming call is legitimate or part of a scam or other robocall scheme.

 “[The program] examines more than 1.5 billion calls each day for patterns that indicate robocallers,” according to a press release.

 “It then drills down on suspicious activity that may be illegal or forbidden.
 One example is multiple short-duration calls to numbers on the National Do Not Call list.”

 Sprint’s Premium Caller ID

-Very soon, Sprint will be the only of the Big 4 wireless carriers that persists in charging customers for its robocall-blocking capabilities.
+Sprint is the only of the Big 4 wireless carriers that persists in charging customers for its robocall-blocking capabilities.
 Premium Caller ID runs $2.99/month.

 “The Sprint Premium Caller ID app displays robocallers’ category and fraud risk level — there are three categories and three different risk levels of low, medium and high,” according to a press release.

 “You will see displayed on your handset if an incoming call is from robocallers, spammers, or Caller ID spoofers.
-Then, the decision about whether to answer calls in your hands.”
+Then, the decision about whether to answer calls is in your hands.”